nojronatron/nojronatron.github.io/power-hour-notes/pph-tadlin-align-key-investors.md

 Conversations about goals and alignments *might not be happening* further up the chain, even though *we believe they are happening*.
 Be a part of the solution to help make these conversations happen.

+Ask for course-corrections *for yourself* from management and executives, to spark the conversations and get hard information when possible.

 ## Footer

 Back to [root readme](../README.html)